KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 }
 ```

-As we saw earlier, `@for` loops can't decrement so we use the negative indexes workaround to make it work.
+As we saw earlier, `@for` loops can’t decrement so we use the negative indexes workaround to make it work.
 Quite easy to do in the end.

 ### Convert a list into a string

-Let's finish with a function I had a hard time to name.
+Let’s finish with a function I had a hard time to name.
 I first wanted to call it `join()` like in JavaScript but there is already one.
 I then thought about `implode()` and `to-string()`.
 I went with the latter.
 The point of this function is to convert an array into a string, with the ability to use a string to join elements with each others.

 ```scss
 $list: a, b, c d e, f, g, h;